valory-xyz/celo-trader/README.md

 2. Fill in the required environment variables in .env.
 You'll need a Ethereum RPC even if the service runs on Celo.
 These variables are: `ALL_PARTICIPANTS`, `ETHEREUM_LEDGER_RPC` and `SAFE_CONTRACT_ADDRESS`.
 You can also modify `MAX_TRANSFER_VALUE_WEI`, which is a security measure to set the max amount of wei the agent should be able to send.
 This is a stopgap solution for hypothetical situations where the LLM malfunctions and specifies big transfer values.

-3. Run the service:
+3. Check that Docker is running:

     ```
+    docker
+    ```

+4. Run the service:

+    ```
     bash run_service.sh
     ```

-4. Look at the service logs (on another terminal):
+5. Look at the service logs (on another terminal):

     ```
     docker logs -f celotrader_abci_0
     ```

-5. Make a transfer request, for example to a specific address (use your own destination address):
+6. Make a transfer request, for example to a specific address (use your own destination address):

     ```
     curl -X POST http://localhost:8000/request -H "Content-Type: application/json" -d '{"prompt":"Transfer 1 wei to 0x8D7102ce2d35a409535285252599c149FBeABB73"}'